Vasanth2801/Intern-Week-2-/README.md

 What I have Learned:
 * How to implement a singleton ScoreManager to call from other scripts to persisent data
+* How to add score when something is touched

 Implementation(Step by step):
 * First created a ScoreManager script and added it to the ScoreManager GameObject
 * Then added the logic for the scoremanager using singletonpattern
+* Created a new script for collectable and make the gameObject as trigger
+* Now using singleton we are calling it this script and increase the score

+Features Implemented:
+* Score Increasing when the trigger is touched